chaisql/chai/README.md

 It provides a complete framework with multiple APIs that can be used to manipulate, manage, read and write data.

-Genji supports schemaful and schemaless tables that can be manipulated using the table package, which is a low level functional API or by using the query package which is a powerful SQL like query engine.
+Genji tables are schemaless and can be manipulated using the table package, which is a low level functional API or by using the query package which is a powerful SQL like query engine.

 ## Features

 - **Abstract storage**: Stores data on disk using [BoltDB](https://github.com/etcd-io/bbolt) or in memory (_[Badger](https://github.com/dgraph-io/badger) is coming soon_)
-- **No reflection**: Uses code generation to map Go structure to tables
+- **No reflection**: Uses code generation to map Go structures to tables
-- **Flexible structure**: Declare schemaful or schemaless tables
-- **Type safe APIs**: Generated code allows to avoid common errors
+- **Type safe APIs**: Generated code allows to avoid common errors and avoid reflection
 - **SQL Like queries**: Genji provides a query engine to run complex queries
 - **Index support**: Declare indexes and let Genji deal with them.
 - **Complete framework**: Use Genji to manipulate tables, extend the query system or implement you own engine.